MicrosoftDocs/PowerShell-Docs/reference/3.0/Microsoft.PowerShell.Core/About/About.md

 Describes how to run remote commands in PowerShell.

 ### [about_Remote_Disconnected_Sessions](about_Remote_Disconnected_Sessions.md)
-Explains how to disconnect from and reconnect to a PSSession
+Explains how to disconnect from and reconnect to a PSSession.

 ### [about_Remote_FAQ](about_Remote_FAQ.md)
 Contains questions and answers about running remote commands in PowerShell.